Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented a new uncertainty quantification method based on learning conditional dependencies between the predictions made on multiple generation steps.
-The method relies on attention to construct features for learning this functional dependency and leverages this dependency to alter the uncertainty on subsequent generation steps.
-This yields improved results in selective generation tasks, especially when the LLM output is long.
-Our experimental study shows that our proposed technique usually outperforms other state-of-the-art UQ methods (such as SAR) resulting in the best overall performance across three LLMs and nine datasets.
-TAD does not introduce much computational overhead due to the simplicity of the regression model (linear regression), which makes it a potentially practical choice for LLM-based applications.
+We introduced a new supervised uncertainty quantification method that learns conditional dependencies between predictions across multiple generation steps.
+The approach leverages attention to construct features capturing these functional dependencies and recurrently applies them to adjust the uncertainty of subsequent generation steps.
+This helps to improve results in selective generation tasks, especially when the LLM output is long.
+Our experimental study shows that TAD usually outperforms other state-of-the-art UQ methods (such as SAR) resulting in the best overall performance across three LLMs and nine datasets.
+Contrary to other supervised methods, TAD also shows cross-domain generalization.
+Our method requires only minimal computational overhead due to the simplicity of the underlying linear regression model, making it a practical choice for LLM-based applications.

-In future work, we aim to apply the suggested method to quantifying the uncertainty of retrieval-augmented LLMs.
-TAD potentially could be used to take into account the credibility of the retrieved evidence.
+In future work, we plan to apply the suggested method to UQ of retrieval-augmented LLMs.
+In particular, TAD could potentially be used to assess the credibility of a retrieved piece of textual evidence.